Ink Dating

 Ink Dating PicThere are typically two different forensic methods for ink dating.
 The first method used is known as the “static” approach.
 With this method the forensic analysis determines the components in the ink, compares them against a library of standards and then allows an opinion regarding the first date that particular ink was manufactured (commercially available).
 The second method is known as the “dynamic” approach in that it focuses on changes occurring within the ink as it ages.
 The dynamic approach is very useful in determining if a pen ink was placed on a document on its purported date, i.e. the date shown on the document, or else, instead whether the ink was placed on the paper more recently.

 There are only a handful of forensic scientists capable of performing these tests and laboratories equipped with the proper tools.
-These experts would typically use methods including visual and microscopic examinations, ultraviolet fluorescence, infrared luminescence/absorbance, thin layer chromatography and sometimes expensive equipment such as gas chromatography/mass spectrometry (GC/MS), Fourier Transform Infrared Spectroscopy (FTIR) and Xray fluorescence spectroscopy (XRF).
+These experts would typically use methods including visual and microscopic examinations, ultraviolet fluorescence, infrared luminescence/absorbance, thin layer chromatography and sometimes expensive equipment such as gas chromatography/mass spectrometry (GC/MS), Fourier Transform Infrared Spectroscopy (FTIR), RAMAN Spectroscopy and Xray Fluorescence Spectroscopy (XRF).

 What are the typical ink analysis procedures?